 Shipton Bulbs - Woodland Bulbs

 Shipton Bulbs is based in deepest Carmarthenshire - don't try to get there!
 It's a smallholding in an enchanted wooded valley where John and daughters Astra and Aelfwyn grow an amazing variety of bulbs, from native British species to the uber-exotic.
 Like his father Eric, John travels the world, usually on plant related trips.
 And he was at the first Glastonbury Festival.
-A man with many stories to tell.
+A man with stories to tell.